alphaprime-dev/sqlalchemy-temp/README.unittests.rst

 **MSSQL configuration**::

-    # create the container with the proper configuration for sqlalchemy
+    # create the container with the proper configuration for ilikesql
     # it will use the Developer version
     docker run --rm -e 'ACCEPT_EULA=Y' -e 'SA_PASSWORD=yourStrong(!)Password' -p 127.0.0.1:1433:1433 -d --name mssql mcr.microsoft.com/mssql/server